Qumulo/LogFilter/README.md

 The parameters are:

 **/var/log/qumulo/*.log** - The directory and files that will be worked on.
-Since we configured rsyslog to store the Qumulo Audit Logs in **/var/log/qumulo**, this is the directory that logrotate should examine.
+If you are storing the logs in multiple directories within **/var/log/qumulo**, then you will need to create multiple entries (see below).

 **daily** - How often to examine the Qumulo Audit Logs and determine if they should be rotated.
 Since, logrotate only runs once per day, you can only change this value to **weekly** or **monthly**.